ceramic-skate0/Ceramic/README.md

             -ConvertToHEX {Input File Path}
             Take a byte file and output a hex version of it.Ouputs the byte file to a file of string HEX called 'HexCodeOuput.txt'

+            -ConvertToIntArray {Input File Path}
+            Take a bin file and output a txt file with an array of INT's.
+Oupput file is ConvertedINTArray.txt

 ## Install dotnet on Ubuntu:

 Most up to date Reference for installing dotnet and support for other Linux platforms is https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu